The Differences Between Inpatient & Outpatient Services

 What Is Inpatient Treatment?

-- Inpatient rehab offers intensive treatment in a facility that is well supervised and provides day and night care for patients.
+- Inpatient programs offers intensive treatment in a facility that is well supervised and provides day and night care for patients.

-- Usually, these programs are somewhat more expensive than outpatient centers, but they can be paid for via insurance or another type of payment plan.
+- Usually, inpatient programs are somewhat more expensive than outpatient centers, but they can be paid for via insurance or another type of payment plan.

 - Those who often fare better in inpatient care are those who: